reachbsr-EKA/admissibility-execution-control/README.md

 - Phase-A result: verification ≠ construction within the stated formal scope
 - No computational-complexity or P vs NP claim is established by the frozen formal core.

+### Active engineering

+- Development status: active
+- Evidentiary standing: `ACTIVE ENGINEERING FRONTIER`
+- Current objective: deterministic verification and preservation of warranted artifact standing across recursive continuation
+- Current engineering surface:
+  - candidate materialization and artifact identity
+  - reproducible environment and dependency reconstruction
+  - replay of formal verification
+  - formal authority-surface characterization
+  - provenance characterization and binding
+  - bounded correspondence between verified artifacts and attached claims
+  - determination of authorized standing
+  - preservation of epistemic status across downstream continuation
+- The active engineering frontier is downstream of the completed execution-control and frozen Lean milestones but does not enlarge their established scope.
+- A complete public evidence package for this frontier has not yet been frozen in this repository.

 ### Formal boundary

 - Formal stopping rule: `STOP ONTOLOGICAL EXPANSION`